CristinaVolk/cord-challenge/README.md

 In the project directory, you can run:

 ### `npm start`

+If there any difficulties while installing packages, please use the npm command with the flags  `--legacy-peer-deps or --force`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.